On Jacobian group arithmetic for typical divisors on curves: Operations on typical and semi-typical divisors

 \begin{proposition} In the $C_{3,4}$ case, suppose that $s \in W^9_{D+D'}$ and $t\in W^{10}_{D+D'}$ are as given in the input of Sections 8 and~9 of~\cite{FASKKM}.
-If the calculations of those sections can be carried out, including the inversion of the product $\beta_2 \gamma_4$, then the final result of that calculation correctly computes the ``flip'' $D''$ of $D+D'$, and it also certifies that $D''$ is typical. \end{proposition}
+If calculations of those sections can be carried out, including the inversion of the product $\beta_2 \gamma_4$, then the final result of that calculation correctly computes the ``flip'' $D''$ of $D+D'$, and it also certifies that $D''$ is typical.
+Conversely, if $D+D'$ and $D''$ are both\footnote{In fact, $D+D'$ is typical if and only if $D''$ is, due to Corollary~\ref{corollary3.8.5}.
+Indeed, $D+D'$ and $D''$ are flips of each other, up to the equivalence of Corollary~\ref{corollary2.8}.} typical, then the product $\beta_2 \gamma_4$ can be successfully inverted, and the calculation succeeds. \end{proposition}